liquity/ChickenBond/README.md

 - All LUSD can be extracted from the old Chicken Bonds system, via a combination of redemptions and chicken-outs

 - LUSD does not remain in the Yearn SP vault.
-The ceasing of harvesting means that if liquidations occur, the liquidation ETH gain would not be recycled back to LUSD, causing a permanent loss to the Chicken Bonds system, and by extension, losses to bonders & sLUSD holders.
+The ceasing of harvesting means that if liquidations occur, the liquidation ETH gain would not be recycled back to LUSD, causing a permanent loss to the Chicken Bonds system, and by extension, losses to bonders & bLUSD holders.

 A proxy upgrade pattern was briefly considered: it would have been simple to give Yearn control over setting the v3 vault addresses in `ChickenBondManager`, and directly migrating system funds from v2 -> v3 vaults.
 However, as Chicken Bonds may one day hold hundreds of millions of dollars worth of funds, we deemed this too great a responsibility - it would in theory be possible for a rogue actor with such capability to create fake v3 vault contracts and drain all Chicken Bond system funds.